photon-collider/blog-comments/README.md

 - By posting a comment, you grant me permission to display it on my blog.
 - Comments are **not** available for reuse under an open license (e.g. MIT, CC0) unless explicitly stated by the author.

+## Guidelines

+- Keep discussion respectful and constructive.
+- Stay on topic with the related blog post.
+- Avoid sharing sensitive personal information.

 This repository is intended only as a discussion space for my blog content.